 Parking

-Just make sure to note that this is not a secure parking lot at all so don’t leave ANYTHING in your car, roll up your windows and lock your doors.
+Just make sure to note that this is not a true secure parking lot at all so don’t leave ANYTHING in your car, roll up your windows and lock your doors.
 The “parking guards” aren’t official so don’t leave anything in your car if you visit.
 This is where we parked.

 You cannot park on the bridge.
 This spot gets very busy on the weekends so there may not be parking or it may be very tight.